YannDubs/disentangling-vae/README.md

 Evaluation specific options:
   --is-eval-only        Whether to only evaluate using precomputed model
                         `name`. (default: False)
-  --is-metrics          Whether to compute the disentangled metrcics.`
+  --is-metrics          Whether to compute the disentangled metrcics.
+                        Currently only possible with `dsprites` as it is the only dataset with known true factors of variations.
                         (default: False)
   --no-test             Whether not to compute the test losses.` (default:
                         False)